 Topics covered include but are not limited to:

 Authors are explicitly discouraged from submitting papers that do not clearly present their contribution with respect to previous works, that contain only incremental results, and that do not provide significant advances over existing approaches.

 Submissions must represent new and original work.
 Concurrent submissions are not allowed.
 Papers that have been published in or accepted to any peer-reviewed journal or conference/workshop with published proceedings, are currently under review, or will be submitted to other meetings or publications while under review may not be submitted to WSDM 2018.
-Submissions that have been previously presented in venues with no formal proceedings or as posters are allowed, but must be so indicated on the first page of the submission.
+However, submissions that are available online and/or have been previously presented orally or as posters in venues with no formal proceedings, are allowed.
+Note that if available online (e.g., via arXiv) and not anonymous, their titles and abstract must be sufficiently different from the WSDM submission in order to limit the risk that a direct search break the double blind reviewing requirement.
 Additionally, the ACM has a strict policy against plagiarism and self-plagiarism.
 All prior work must be appropriately cited.

 PDF files submitted to WSDM 2018 must be double-blind: the submitted document should not include author information and should not include citations or discussion of related work that would make the authorship apparent.
 Note however, that it is acceptable to explicitly refer in the paper to the companies or organizations that provided datasets, hosted experiments or deployed solutions.
 In order words, instead of stating for instance that an experiment “was conducted on the logs of a major search engine”, the authors should refer to the search engine by name.
 The reviewers will be informed that it does not necessarily imply that the authors are currently affiliated with the mentioned organization.
 To support identification of reviewers with conflicts of interest, the full author list must be specified at submission time.
 In exceptional cases, the author list may be modified later with permission of the PC Chairs.